 Toxic thoughts about my dark and imperfect body and insufficient looks circled endlessly in my mind.
 I was under confident.
 I always felt like I’m super ugly.
 I hated my face.
 I hated my color.
 And I wanted to become fair, inorder to gain love, respect.

 I was obsessed with the improvement of my appearance.
 I cut my hair, changed my wardrobe, waxed, plucked, and dyed.
-I considered plastic surgery to remove the visible effects of a genetic skin color that had never bothered me before.
+I considered plastic surgery to remove the visible effects of a genetic skin color.

 And I applied everything in my face.
 I started to apply foundation before stepping out from home.
 But since I’m dark.
 There was no foundation of my shade in market.
 I looked grey.
 I looked like cartoon.